skukla/vm-from-scratch/BUILDING-THE-B2C-DEMO-CASES.md

 	1. Enable Dynamic Block: `Yes`
 	2. Dynamic Block Name: `Featured Products (Runners)`
 	3. Dynamic Block Type: `Any Dynamic Block Type`
-	4. Customer Segment: `Customer Preference - Runners`
+	4. Customer Segment: `Customer Preference - Male Runners`

 Content will consist of one row containing the HTML-driven heading we saved earlier and a products list element which refers to the `Featured Products` category.